ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/webview-sdk.md

 Some integrations have extra behavior specific to their related channel.
 Those are the following.

-### Engage Messaging
+### RingCX Messaging

-When opening your webview page in Engage Messaging, the title element's text will become the chat webview header's text, and when you change your page's title element's `textContent`, it will change the chat's webview header text.
+When opening your webview page in RingCX Messaging, the title element's text will become the chat webview header's text, and when you change your page's title element's `textContent`, it will change the chat's webview header text.